-- Investor is a new customer (first 30 days from account opening). - Investor deposits checks totaling more than \$5,000 on any one day. - MIF believes a check an investor deposits will not be paid. - Investor redeposits a check that has been returned unpaid. - Investor has overdrawn his/her/its account repeatedly in the last six months. - There is a business interruption, such as failure of computer or communications equipment.
+- Investor is a new customer (first 30 days from Investment account opening). - Investor deposits checks totaling more than \$5,525 on any one (1) day - MIF believes a check an investor deposits will not be paid. - Investor redeposits a check that has been returned unpaid. - Investor has overdrawn his/her/its Investment account repeatedly in the last six (6) months. - There is a business interruption, such as failure of computer or communications equipment.

-MIF will notify an investor if it delays the investor's ability to withdraw funds for any of these reasons, and MIF will tell the investor when his/her/their/its funds will be available.
+MIF will notify an investor if MIF delays the investor's ability to withdraw funds for any of these reasons and will tell the investor when the funds will be available.
+Funds will generally be available no later than five business day after the day the funds are received.